-A completed application consists of the following:
+A completed application for the MDiv, MTS and ThM programs consists of the following:

 - Online application form

 - Application fee of $75 or approved waiver (please note that in order to access the fee waiver request form, you must initiate an online application)